Mesoptier/trajectory-clustering/README.md

 GCC, clang, or MSVC from the last few years should be fine.
 Make sure you also have Python 3 with requests, scipy, and matplotlib installed to get the data and do the plotting.
-We also use R with rgdal and sp for coordinate projection when preparing the datasets.
+We also use R with rgdal, sp, and mapmisc for coordinate projection when preparing the datasets.
 Other tools needed: git, cmake, make.

 # Setting up